 This watercolor painting of a Clydesdale appeared in Sam Savitt’s 1962 book “Around the World with Horses.”
 The painting, which measures 8 by 10 inches, is held in a plain white mat board for its protection.
 Despite being 60 years old, it is in excellent condition.

-During the 1950s, Sam Savitt frequently illustrated the covers of iconic western-themed comic books.
-Little of the original artwork used for those covers survives.
-This is one of the rare examples.
+Since the 1950s, Sam Savitt frequently illustrated the covers of books, more than 130 by other authors, plus 15 of his own.
 The right half of this watercolor, whose entire image measures 13 by 19 inches, would have been the front cover.
 (That’s why the signature appears in the center. ) The left side of the painting was the back cover.
-Price: $2,125.

 This 8-by-10-inch rough sketch of an Arab soldier on horseback was done in preparation for a more finished product that appeared in a magazine article.
 This watercolor sketch is basically impressionist, but the subject matter is quite clear.